-Wildfire smoke may stop Phoenix from breaking record high of 115 degrees
+Wildfire smoke stopped Phoenix from breaking record high of 115 degrees

-(CNN)Nevada and Arizona are looking at breaking all-time state record highs this week, but Phoenix could halt just shy of its record Tuesday due to wildfire smoke.
+(CNN)Nevada and Arizona are looking at breaking all-time state record highs this week, but Phoenix was only able to tie its record Tuesday because of wildfire smoke.

-The National Weather Service (NWS) is forecasting a high of 117 degrees in Phoenix on Tuesday, which would surpass the record high for June 15 measured in 1974 at 115 degrees.
+The National Weather Service (NWS) forecasted a high of 117 degrees in Phoenix on Tuesday, which would have surpassed the record high for June 15 measured in 1974 at 115 degrees.

 There is uncertainty in the outcome for record-breaking temperatures due to the smoke from two large wildfires burning east of Phoenix.

-"Wildfire smoke could keep Phoenix from reaching a record high temperature Tuesday," said NWS Phoenix in their area forecast discussion.
+"Wildfire smoke could keep Phoenix from reaching a record high temperature Tuesday," said NWS Phoenix in its area forecast discussion.

 Just two miles separate the two fires.